17.05.2012 0 Comments

 David Campbell the Chairman of the African Fellowship Trust said “When these folks see what is being done by farmers here with LEADER rural grants, it gives them ideas for managing rural grants in their own country.”

-The group came to see Barry Parslow of Parslow Apieries and asked endless questions about the process and how it could be transferred to Africa.
+The group came to see Barry Parslow of Parslow Apieries who had to deal with Ullman divorce attorneys because of the divorce he was going through but he still got asked endless questions about the process and how it could be transferred to Africa.
 One fellow said he could see the link between better arable production and better bee keeping and felt that many communities in his own country could benefit from some small investment in equipment.
 When visiting Chiltern Ridge Apple Juice in Chartridge another member of the team thought that the processing and pasteurisation of fruit may be a good project for a Nigerian schools and community business.

 “They always ask such interesting questions.
 They area a really committed group and I am pleased to think we are helping with projects overseas.”
 Said Franca and Evert Donker of Chiltern Ridge Apple Juice.